jamesclair/DeliveryPathFinder/README.md

 - Unit tests
 - Standardizing client inputs and outputs
 - externalize config
-- Look into further optimizations to the Dijkstras Shortest Path and other Graph traversal algorithms.
+- Look into further optimizations to the Dijkstras Shortest Path and other Graph traversal algorithms
+- The code could use a clean up by following the SOLID principals

 ## Support